ChakraborttySouvik/Real-time-road-lane-and-Human-detection-using-OpenCV-and-YOLO/README.md

 # Real-time-road-lane-and-Human-detection-using-OpenCV-and-YOLO

-Here's a README.md file for your project Real-time Road Lane and Human Detection using OpenCV and YOLO:

-markdown
-Copy code
-# Real-time Road Lane and Human Detection using OpenCV and YOLO

 ## Introduction

 This project implements real-time road lane and human detection using OpenCV and the YOLO (You Only Look Once) object detection model.
 The system can be used for applications such as autonomous driving, traffic monitoring, and pedestrian safety systems.